isabella232/openpass/OpenPass.IdController.UI/README.md

 # OpenPass UI

-This app gives the ability for our customers to authorize their users.
+This gives the ability for our partners (publishers/advertisers) to integrate the OpenPass application through their websites .
-This app contains 3 projects:
+This application contains 3 projects:
 - Main app - ./projects/open-pass
 - Widget - ./projects/widget
 - Widget launcher - ./projects/widget-launcher

-Widget - it is a Web Component that is run on customer website.
+Widget - it is a Web Component that is run on a partner website.
 Widget can set/read cookie and launch the window with Main app.
 Widget and Main app can communicate through [PostMessages API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 Widget launcher - it is a script that insert widget into partner website.